jonhnet/sonde-search/website/frontend/root-pages/about.md

 and decode them, typically with a cheap [software-defined radio](https://www.rtl-sdr.com/about-rtl-sdr/).
 Volunteers have set up hundreds of listening posts worldwide.
-The next step is to get out into the field, touch grass, and try to find where the sonde landed based on its tracking data.
+The next step is to get out into the field and try to find the sonde based on its tracking data.
+It's a great way to touch grass!

 [SondeHub](https://www.sondehub.org) is the largest public repository of radiosonde data collected by hobbyists.
-Over the past couple of years, I've built a number of tools that help track radiosondes based on the data from SondeHub.
+Over the past couple of years, I've built tools that help track radiosondes based on the data from SondeHub.
 My site makes all those tools available to the public.
 You can also find all [the source code](https://github.com/jonhnet/sonde-search) on GitHub.

 You may still be wondering: but *why* search for sondes?